-Rachel was one of Synchronicity’s original founders.
-She has directed more than 15 productions for Synchronicity, including Ripe Frenzy, Strait of Gibraltar, In the Next Room or the Vibrator Play, Exit Pursued by a Bear, Women + War, 1:23, Language of Angels, Three Sisters and Marisol.
+Rachel is one of Synchronicity’s original founders.
+She has directed more than 20 productions for Synchronicity, including Ripe Frenzy, Strait of Gibraltar, In the Next Room or the Vibrator Play, Exit Pursued by a Bear, Women + War, 1:23, Language of Angels, Three Sisters and Marisol.
 Her directing work has been seen in and around Atlanta at Actor’s Express, Aurora Theatre, Theatre Gael, Dad’s Garage and the University of Georgia.
 Creative Loafing named her best director of 2002 for her work on One Flea Spare and Kia Corthron’s Breath, Boom, the production that led to the creation of our Playmaking for Girls program.
 In June 2004 she was chosen for the highly competitive NEA/TCG Career Development Program for Directors and was named a Bank of America “Local Hero.”
 In addition to her executive role at Synchronicity, she actively teaches and leads workshops across Atlanta, and spent eight summers as director of the Ferst Center’s Drama Camp at Georgia Tech.

 Hailing from Philadelphia, Chelsea Pedano has been surrounded by a rich cultural atmosphere since childhood.
 Growing up surrounded by art, music, and all things Italian-American, she found a natural passion in the performing arts.
 She saw local success as vocalist but after earning a spot at Berklee College of Music in Boston she shifted gears to pursue a career in Arts Administration by earning a Bachelors Degree in Music Business.
 Post graduation, Ms. Pedano had the pleasure of working as the Marketing Apprentice at The Walnut Street Theatre in Philadelphia before her relocation to Georgia.
 Since arriving in Atlanta she has jumped head first into as many arts organizations as she can find, including Kenny Leon's True Colors Theatre and The Center for Puppetry Arts.
 Following these pursuits, she was thrilled to become the Marketing Director at Synchronicity in the fall of 2017.
 Chelsea has since relocated back to Philadelphia, but she is so happy to continue to work with Synchronicity as their Marketing Consultant.